 The quick run down on website hosting is this.
 You can opt for shared hosting, VPS hosting, cloud hosting, WordPress hosting or dedicated hosting.
 Most people starting out or even in business will find shared hosting the most cost effective and best option.
 It means you will be on a server with other websites who are also paying for shared hosting.
 The number of sites on that server will depend on the server size and website types.
 This type of hosting is generally the cheapest form and can be less than $10 a month as I will show you below.

-Now that we have that covered, I am going to show you the hosting providers I have used since being a website designer.
+Now that we have that covered, I’m going to show you the hosting providers I have used since being a website designer.
 These are based on shared hosting and I will also list other notable hosts that I have seen recommended by others in the field.
-Again, it is all personal preference, but I do tend to listen to recommendations when it comes to hosting.
+Again, it’s all personal preference, but I do tend to listen to recommendations when it comes to hosting.
 Choosing the right host is a big part of having a successful website.

-I use Siteground for all of my clients when purchasing hosting on their behalf.
-I have found Siteground to be above average in the customer service department and their cpanel and website setup for WordPress is very easy to use.
+I use Siteground for all of my clients when purchasing hosting on their behalf and I have recently transferred my own website to them.
+I have found Siteground to be very good in the customer service department and their cpanel and website setup for WordPress is very easy to use.
 They also have really good tutorials so you can literally do it yourself.
 There are a lot of benefits in their packages including email on your domain, good storage space and good speed ratings.
-Their packages including the base Start Up package include free SSL which is almost a mandatory requirement on sites now.
+Their packages, including the base Start Up package, come with free SSL which is almost a mandatory requirement on sites now.

-I am personally with Crazy Domains for my website.
-I selected them a few moons ago because I liked the fact they were based in Australia.
-Supporting Aussie business is something I do like to do if I can.
-I have been happy with Crazy Domains customer service and they also transferred my site for me free of charge from my old host without any dramas.
+I do like the fact they are based in Australia and their servers are here.
 Whilst they are not the cheapest provider on the market, they are certainly not the dearest.
 Their plans are priced from $7.00 to $20.00 per month, however they too are having a sale, so you can save 50% on your hosting for a limited time.
 Woohoo.

-I find their storage and site speed to be ok and my website down time has been unnoticeable which is another must for a good hosting provider.
+I find their storage and site speed to be ok and when my website was with them, down time was minimal.
 When your site is down you’re losing business and time is money.
-It was one of the reasons I transferred from my old provider.
+It was one of the reasons I transferred from my old provider (Bluehost) originally.
 The only thing with Crazy Domains that’s an added extra on top of the other providers is the SSL certificates.
 Crazy Domains have their own which is an extra cost and not included in their plans.
-Again their cpanel set up and dashboard is easy enough to use, but I am actually preferring the Siteground dashboard if I am to be honest.
+Again their cpanel set up and dashboard is easy enough to use, but I am actually preferring the Siteground dashboard if I’m to be honest.

 VentraIP is another Australian company that I was recently introduced to by a fellow web designer and client.
 I had heard of them, but not had the pleasure of dealing with them or even looking into their packages.
 I have found them to be very reputable and reasonably priced also.
 Their plans start at $6.95 p/m and go to $26.95 p/m for their larger plan.
 They are also on shared hosting which you will find all of these plans are.
 You will also find their plans include a free Comodo SSL certificate which is a nice little bonus as I said before.